top of page

-The Bologna Children's Book Fair - what it is, why it matters, and why war hasn't kept anyone away
+The Bologna Children’s Book Fair - what it is, why it matters, and why even war has not emptied the halls

 A headline in The Bookseller, four words and a date, the kind of thing you scroll past without thinking.